Q: How do I get my degree conferred?

 Q: How do I get my cap and gown for the graduation ceremony?

 - We rent the cap and gown for each student who indicates ceremony attendance based on the information in the application.
 You do not have to do anything else in regard to regalia.
-Doctoral students who plan on buying their own regalia may wear it in the ceremony if it conforms to the specifications on this page.
+You may purchase your own regalia through Jostens separately if you would like to have your own cap and gown for future use.

 For any questions not listed here, please contact the graduation coordinator.